 Protect Yourself from Formaldehyde in Products

-Do you feel sometimes that you need an advanced degree just to purchase some products these days?
+Do you feel sometimes that you need an advanced degree just to purchase household products these days?
 The market is flooded with goods whose ingredients leave much to be desired.
 Thus, a mere shampoo or body lotion purchase turns into an investigation that devours your precious time and energy.
-All you want is to find a non-toxic product for you and your kids.
-Yet, even after hours of research, you are not fully sure whether the choice is right.
+All you want is to find a non-toxic product for yourself and your kids.
+Yet, even after hours of research, you are not fully sure whether your choice is right.
 And then comes rash, itchiness, swelling, blisters, and hair loss.
 Oh no, not again!
 I know how overwhelming it can be – I’ve been there.
 And I would love to help you make safer purchasing decisions.
-In this post, you will learn about formaldehyde in products and how to spot formaldehyde-releasing preservatives.
-Read on to find out why formaldehyde can turn into a real health issue.

 It all began in 2012.
-As I was looking for a safe baby shampoo, I stumbled across “organic” and “natural” products that nevertheless contained unpronounceable ingredients.
-Wondering how natural shampoos could contain chemicals, I dove into research and have been doing it ever since.
+As I was looking for a safe baby shampoo, I stumbled across “organic” and “natural” products that nevertheless contained unpronounceable toxic ingredients.
+Wondering how natural shampoos could contain potentially harmful chemicals, I dove into research and have been doing it ever since.
 Consequently, I have read and researched the ingredients of hundreds of shampoos, conditioners, body lotions, hair colors, and other skin care products and makeup.
-Plus, I have created a Permanent Hair Color Rating List, Diaper Rating List, and Baby Wipes Rating List, an easy way for you to select products based on the safety of ingredients, not hype or advertisement.
+Plus, I have created a Permanent Hair Color Rating List, Diaper Rating List, and Baby Wipes Rating List, an easy way for you to select consumer products based on the safety of ingredients, not hype or advertisement.

 In addition to my 9-year college education and many years of work as a financial analyst, I have experience as an ingredient safety consultant for product manufacturers and online retailers.
 In other words, researching ingredients has become my full-time profession.
 Therefore, if you lack time to do your own research (which is so understandable!), I can read labels for you.
 Nonetheless, I encourage you to learn the basics so you can easily identify harmful ingredients, such as formaldehyde-releasing preservatives.

-Depending on their level of sensitivity to this chemical, people may experience short-term and long-term health effects.
+Depending on the level of formaldehyde as well as their level of sensitivity to this chemical, people may experience short-term and long-term health effects.
 For example, some short-term effects may include watery eyes, burning sensations in the eyes, nose, and throat, itching, redness, swelling, multiple small blisters and scaling.
 One may also experience coughing, wheezing, nausea, and skin irritation (source).

-And, in the long run, formaldehyde can even cause cancer.
+In the long run, formaldehyde can even cause cancer.
 The first time this substance was associated with cancer was in 1980.
 In 2011, the National Toxicology Program classified it as one of the “known human carcinogens” (source).
+And the International Agency for Research on Cancer concluded that formaldehyde is “carcinogenic to humans.”
+Based on sufficient evidence, it can cause nasopharyngeal cancer and leukemia (source).

 - pressed wood (hardwood plywood, wall paneling, particleboard, fiberboard)